Primordial flat frame -- a new view on inflation: Inhomogeneous Universe

 Our discussion of the graviton fluctuations can be extended to the fluctuations which produce the primordial fluctuations in the scalar sector.
 Again, a finite propagator in the scalar sector for $\eta \to -\infty$ implies that the scalar fluctuations responsible for the primordial power spectrum remain finite.
 The scalar fluctuations are less problematic than the graviton fluctuations.
 The scalar kinetic term does not vanish for $\chi\to 0$, such that the scalar propagator in Minkowski space remains finite in this limit.
 Invariants of a similar type as eq. \eqref{IH23}, with Weyl tensor replaced by the curvature scalar $R$, contribute to the scalar propagator but not to the graviton propagator.
 Invariants for which the Weyl tensor is replaced by the Ricci tensor $R_{\mu\nu}$ are also expected.
 These additional invariants do not change the qualitative picture if no ghost of tachyonic instabilities are introduced.
 We refer to refs. \cite{Wetterich2014a},\cite{Wetterich2019} for a more extended discussion.

 The observable primordial power spectrum is the same in the Einstein frame and the primordial flat frame.
 Our overall conclusion is that the fluctuation solutions responsible for the observable primordial fluctuation spectrum can be extrapolated backwards to the infinite past without encountering any singularity.
 This holds provided that the effective action for gravity remains regular in the sense that if does not produce singular propagators, except for the expected singularities for particle poles.
 The observed inhomogeneous Universe remains then regular for all times from the infinite past to the infinite future.
-The big bang singularity is an artefact of a choice of fields in the Einstein frame that becomes singular for $\chi \to 0$ even for the relevant inhomogeneous cosmologies.
+The big bang singularity is an artifact of a choice of fields in the Einstein frame that may become singular for $\chi \to 0$ even for the homogeneous cosmologies.